doves777/fairpay/docs/user_manual.md

 ## Login Credentials to Use Application

-To access site as Manager, select 'Manager' and enter the password 'm'.
+To access site as Manager, select 'Manager' and enter the password 'm'. <br />
-To access site as an employee, select any other username besides 'Manager' and put in their first initial in lowercase.
+To access site as an employee, select any other username besides 'Manager' and put in their first initial in lowercase. <br />
-For example, if username is 'James', the corresponding password will be 'j'.
+For example, if username is 'James', the corresponding password will be 'j'. <br />